FusionAuth/fusionauth-site/site/_posts/2021-01-13-why-outsource-auth.md

 When making cost calculations, you should compare:

-**The revenue lost due to getting to market later PLUS the cost of engineer time to implement PLUS on-going staff hours required for maintenance**
+**Revenue lost by slower time-to-market PLUS engineering cost to implement in-house solution PLUS on-going maintenance costs of in-house solution PLUS increased risk of data breach PLUS increased risk of outage PLUS increased risk during a merger or acquisition**

 vs